 The British armed forces are responsible for the safety and security of the UK.
 They are involved in combat and peacekeeping duties as well as things like providing humanitarian aid.

+There are hundreds of different armed forces careers.
 They offer the chance to see the world in many jobs you could choose to do in civilian life, like being a chef, a nurse or an engineer.
 They also have lots of roles that you'll only find in the forces, like tank crew or military intelligence specialists.

 For some jobs, you do not need a lot of qualifications.
 Wherever you start, you'll have the chance to build a career, get more qualifications, and move up through the ranks.